boreec/Brian-s-Brain/README.md

 Usage: brian-s-brain [OPTIONS]

 Options:
+  -f, --framerate <FRAMERATE>
+          The number of time between two frames (in milliseconds)

+          [default: 50]

+  -i, --iter <ITER>
+          The number of iterations to run for

+          [default: 100]

-  -f, --framerate <FRAMERATE>  The number of time between two frames (in milliseconds) [default: 50] -i, --iter <ITER>            The number of iterations to run for [default: 100] -s, --size <SIZE>            The size of the world in which the cells live [default: 10] -g, --gui                    Run the program with a graphical user interface.
+  -s, --size <SIZE>
+          The size of the world in which the cells live

+          [default: 10]

+  -g, --gui
+          Run the program with a graphical user interface.
 This is the default mode if no other viewing modes is selected

+  -c, --cli
-  -c, --cli                    Run the program in the terminal.
+          Run the program in the terminal.
 Note that if the cellular automaton's environment is too huge, render may fail

-  -e, --example <EXAMPLE>      Run the program with a specific start. `---example=1` depicts 5 period-3 oscillators [default: 0]
+  -e, --example <EXAMPLE>
+          Run the program with a specific start.

+          - `--example=1` depicts 5 period-3 oscillators.
+          - `--example=2` depicts gliders creating a breeder.
+          - `--example=3` depicts a wick.

+          [default: 0]

+  -b, --benchmark
+          Do 100 runs of the program and for each of them:

+          1. Declare the size of the cellular automaton to be 100x100 (`WorldState::new()`)
+          2. Initialize the world with 50% random noise (`WorldState::randomize()`)
+          3. Do 100 iterations (`WorldState::next()`)

+          Then, the average execution time for each call is displayed.

+  -h, --help
+          Print help information (use `-h` for a summary)

+  -V, --version
-  -h, --help                   Print help information -V, --version                Print version information
+          Print version information
 ```

 # Programmer manual